MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/icu/icustays.md

   Tracking information for ICU stays including admission and discharge times.
 ---

-Defines each ICU stay in the database using STAY\_ID.
+Defines each ICU stay in the database using `stay_id`.

 **Links to:**